 One of the most popular approaches to achieve operational excellence and continuous process improvement is Lean Six Sigma.

-In this article, we dive into Lean Six Sigma and how you can apply it in your organization to achieve the efficiency, cost reduction, and better customer experiences you need to stay competitive.
+In this article, we dive into what Lean Six Sigma is and how you can apply it in your organization to achieve the efficiency, cost reduction, and better customer experiences you need to stay competitive.

 What is Lean Six Sigma?

 Lean Six Sigma is a process improvement approach that marries elements of Lean and Six Sigma.

 The Lean methodology rose to prominence in the manufacturing sector, specifically at Toyota.
 Its focus is improving manufacturing and transaction processes by removing waste to deliver better value to customers.

 Six Sigma is a quantitative approach to process improvement with a set of quality controls to minimize errors and process variance while improving execution times.
 It was born in the 1980s to improve execution quality and speed by reducing errors and defects in processes.

 Therefore, Lean Six Sigma is a hybrid of the two process improvement approaches that borrows elements from both to standardize processes, remove waste, and reduce errors to increase execution times of processes and the value delivered to customers.

 How to Apply Lean Six Sigma in Your Organization